antimof/UxPlay/README.md

 (This uses a call to putenv() in a form that is believed to be safe against memory leaks, at least in modern Linux; if for any reason you don't want this fix, comment out the line in CMakeLists.txt that activates it when uxplay is compiled.)
-On MacOS, Avahi is not used.
+On macOS, Avahi is not used.

-10. UxPlay now builds on MacOS.
+10. UxPlay now builds on macOS.

 # Disclaimer